 Without a doubt, our favourite place to stay in Campbell River is the Above Tide Motel.
 While not fancy, the oceanside location of this property is incredible and the prices pretty reasonable.

 Each room has a balcony, offering views of Discovery Passage and Quadra Island.
-The motel is easy walking distance to Discovery Pier.
+The motel is within easy walking distance of Discovery Pier.